 - Divide the batter between the cupcake wells, filling each one with about ¼ cup of batter.

 - Bake for 16-18 minutes, or until a toothpick inserted into the center comes out clean.
+Remove the cupcakes to a wire rack and cool completely before frosting.

-For the Caramel Buttercream
+Make the Caramel Buttercream:

-- Place the softened butter in the bowl of a stand mixer fitted with the paddle attachment.½ cup unsalted butter
+- Place the softened butter in the bowl of a stand mixer fitted with the paddle attachment.
+With the mixer on low speed, slowly add the powdered sugar.½ cup unsalted butter, 2¼ cups powdered sugar

 - Add the caramel sauce and mix until the buttercream becomes smooth, about 30 seconds.
 Turn the speed to medium and beat until the frosting is light and fluffy, another 30-45 seconds.¼ cup caramel sauce

 - Transfer the buttercream to a piping bag fitted with your choice of tip and frost the cupcakes as desired.
-Sprinkle with toasted coconut and flakey salt.⅓ cup unsweetened shredded coconut, Flakey sea salt
+Sprinkle with toasted coconut and flakey salt.⅓ cup unsweetened shredded coconut, Flaky sea salt

 Notes

-How to Make Samoa Cupcakes Step-by-Step
+How to Make Samoa Cookie Cupcakes Step-by-Step

-Leave a Review
+Leave a Reply